Otelo Saraiva de Carvalho: Accusations of terrorism

-As so, on 20 April 1980, five days before the Carnation Revolution anniversary, FP-25 de Abril initiate its activity with dozens of bomb attacks across the country, against government, police or military buildings.
-Join with the initial announcement a document named "Manifesto ao Povo Trabalhador“, mentioned serious deviations from the 1976 Constitution, namely the abandonment of socialism, the abandonment of the land ownership nationalization (“Reforma Agrária”) and the loss of the people´s decision-making process.
+On 20 April 1980, five days before the Carnation Revolution anniversary, FP-25 de Abril initiated its activity with dozens of bomb attacks across the country, targeting government, police, and military buildings.
+Along with the initial announcement was a document named "Manifesto ao Povo Trabalhador", mentioning serious deviations from the 1976 Constitution, namely the abandonment of socialism, the reversal of the land ownership nationalization ("Reforma Agrária") and the loss of the people's decision-making process.